CERT-Polska/mwdb-core/docs/user-guide/7-Lucene-search.rst

 .. warning::

-    Remember that you can only search for your favorite objects or members favorites of groups you belong to.
+    Remember that you can only search for your own favorites objects.

+    Only system administrator with "manage_users" capabilities can search for other users favorites.

 Group access queries (\ ``shared:`` and ``uploader:``\ )